RHReynolds/RNAseqProcessing/README.md

 nano .profile
 ```

-Then ensure that each tool (fastp, STAR, etc.) has an `export PATH` line, which will tell base to look in `/tools/` for commands.
+Then ensure that each tool (fastp, STAR, etc.) has an `export PATH` line, which will tell bash to look in `/tools/` for commands.
 E.g. For fastp add: `export PATH="/tools/fastp/:$PATH"`.

 ## Scripts for QC and alignment